 Gluten-free Peanut Butter Cookie Recipe:

-*I've tested this with gfJules flour, Gluten Free Mama's Almond flour blend, and King Arthur Measure for Measure Blend and recommend any of those or other good quality gluten-free flour blends.
+These soft, gluten-free peanut butter cookies are nothing like the dry, crunchy ones you’ve probably had before.
+This dough will stay nice and moist in an air-tight container in your fridge for a couple of days, if you'd like to make ahead.
+I enjoy baking a dozen each day so we can all enjoy them warm from the oven each day! *I've tested this with gfJules flour, Gluten Free Mama's Almond flour blend, and King Arthur Measure for Measure Blend and recommend any of those or other good quality gluten-free flour blends.
 As always, be sure to double-check all of your ingredients to ensure they are gluten-free.
 Recipe adapted from Magnolia Bakery Cookbook.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 *If using a gluten-free flour blend that already includes xanthan or guar gum, then omit the xanthan called for in this recipe.